 If you would like to find out more about Duke you can view his Facebook page at Duke : The Astor Theatre Cat.
 You can find out more about the Astor Theatre at http://www.astortheatre.net.au/

-If you are thinking of adopting a cat for your family or business you can view the cats currently available for adoption at dogshome.com/pets/cats/north-melbourne/.
+If you are thinking of adopting a cat for your family or business click through to view our adoptable cats.
 You can also come down to our North Melbourne Shelter at 2 Gracie Street, North Melbourne to meet all of our fantastic felines in the fur.